-So rather than reaching for our dusty copies of 1984, let’s consider how facial recognition could change the world for the better.
+Rather than reaching for our dusty copies of 1984, let’s consider how facial recognition technology could help to improve public safety and reduce violent crime.

 Think of facial recognition as many extra pairs of keen digital eyes and an extension of UK police forces.
 Facial recognition cameras would be able to ‘see’ what our stretched police forces cannot.
 The capabilities of facial recognition include recognising people reported missing, tracking the movements of ex-convicts with restrictions on release to ensure they comply and identifying the location of suspects in serious, violent crimes.
 Having the technology ‘watch’ our streets could save police forces time and resources and provide the necessary intel on location for police to intervene if necessary, perhaps in time to save a life.

-A years-long ban on the use of facial recognition means that we potentially hide the key to a better future based on only a few imagined outcomes.
-Even a temporary ban may have additional negative impacts: it could hurt the UK’s standing in the tech industry and its economy, while violent crime continues to rise and UK police forces miss the advantage that facial recognition could offer in identifying perpetrators of violent crime and bringing them to justice.
+A years-long ban on the use of facial recognition means that we potentially hide the key to a better future based on only a few imagined outcomes, while violent crime continues to rise and UK police forces and the public miss the advantage that facial recognition could offer in protecting communities and bringing perpetrators to justice.

 How facial recognition will shape the world we live in is currently undecided; we can choose to use it consciously and ethically to build a better world, but that means embracing the technology, not abandoning it.